vsubasri/LFS-Early-Cancer-Onset-Prediction/README.md

 This script runs the preprocessing which involves three major steps:

 1. Outlier removal
 2. Removal of batch confounder
-    3. Removal of array confoundr
+3. Removal of array confounder

     predictSingleExtVal.R